 Paintings by Henri Matisse, another loyal guest, line the walls, a Mirò bathes in the poolside warmth, a mural by Legér surveys the terrace and a César Baldaccini’s sculpture greets diners at the entrance.

-Few people actually know the size of the Roux family’s collection, nor has it ever been appraised.
+Few people actually know the true size of the Roux family’s collection, nor has it ever been appraised.
 Certainly at any given time, what is “displayed” (casually hung over tables and in the hotel’s corridors without formal plaques or labels), is but a small glimpse of their secret collection, which rotates like that of a museum.
 In 1960, a large portion of it was reported stolen and recovered in a storage area of the Marseille train station.

 While the hotel itself has always remained disarmingly simple, the clientele is still anything but.
 Bohemian, intellectual, artistic knowns and unknowns still head to the sleepy hilltop village of Saint Paul de Vence for a home away from home.
 Famed publishing house Assouline, launched their first book in 1993 on the founder’s favourite summer refuge, the Colombe d’Or.
 The Roux’s descendants run the hotel today, still a small-scale operation with under 30 rooms and new works by emerging and struggling artists are always popping up poolside or above a table where Jean Cocteau once worked with Igor Stravinsky on an adaptation of “Oedipus Rex.”